How Much Does It Cost to Live In Canada?

 RENT PER MONTH

-When we speak about the cost of living in Canada and you are ready to settle down there, the first and foremost is to find the place to live.
+When we speak about the cost of living in Canada and you are ready to settle down there, the first and foremost is to find a place to live.

-You can save some money by renting a place out of the city center, but still the rent of $700 must be paid.
+You can save some money by renting a place out of the city center, but still, the rent of $1000 must be paid.

 |Average Restaurant Prices|